⬅ Home

 What is a Conveyance Deed?

 Conveyance Deed is a legal document establishing ownership rights on the property.
-It is required to be executed before the revenue authorities on stamp paper of appropriate value.
-In case of IRWO houses, it is executed between the allottee and IRWO representative specifically authorised by IRWO to do so.
+It is executed on stamp paper and registered with the revenue authorities.
+In IRWO houses, it is executed between the allottee and IRWO representative authorized by IRWO.

-Transfer of any property is governed by the Transfer of Property Act, 1882, the Registration Act, 1908, and the Indian Contract Act, 1872 (apart from the Stamp Act).
-Accordingly, sale of an immovable property must be completed only by a deed duly registered.
-As such, it is mandatory for an allottee to execute a conveyance deed/register his/her house before applying for an NOC to IRWO.
-Further, a copy of the registered sale deed, after the transaction, is to be submitted to IRWO within a specified period to incorporate the change in IRWO's records.
+Yes.
+Sale/transfer of immovable property must be completed by a duly registered deed.
+Therefore, it is mandatory for an allottee to execute a conveyance deed/register the house before applying for NOC to IRWO.
+After transfer, a copy of the registered sale deed is to be submitted to IRWO within the specified period to update IRWO records.

 How do I execute a Conveyance Deed?

-The allottee is required to submit an application to IRWO in the prescribed Form (H3) along with a fee of Rs.
-2500 including 18% GST only.
-Click here for more details before applying.
+The allottee is required to submit application in prescribed Form H3 with a fee of Rs.
+2500 including 18% GST.

 Can I withdraw from a scheme?